sdming/wk/README.md

 		return wk.Data(""), nil
 	}

+Formatter
+---

+If function doesn't return HttpResult, server will convert result to HttpResult according Accept of request. you can set Formatter for each function, or register global Formatter.

+	// return formatted (HttpResult, true) or return (nil, false) if doesn't format it type FormatFunc func(*HttpContext, interface{}) (HttpResult, bool)

 Configration
 ---

-wk can manage configration for you. below is config file example, more example at test/config_test.go
+wk can manage configration for you. below is config example, more example at test/config_test.go

 	#app config file demo